Reviews You Can Rely On

 Price

-The Leatherman Charge+ TTi is a versatile tool absolutely packed with premium features and materials, which we feel is more suited for professionals and tradesmen.
-Being a traditional folder that requires two hands to fold open, it is robust in a way comparable models can't fundamentally be.
-The hinges here are smooth and easy to open, but without any unwanted play whatsoever; for cranking, torquing, and other heavy-duty tasks, the Charge+ beats nearly every other multi-tool we've tested.
+The Leatherman Charge+ TTi is a versatile tool absolutely packed with premium features and materials, which we feel is well-suited for professionals and tradesmen.
+Being a traditional folder that requires two hands to fold open, it is robust in a way that comparable models fundamentally are not.
+The hinges here are smooth and easy to open, and don't have any unwanted play whatsoever; for cranking, torquing, and other heavy-duty tasks, the Charge+ beats nearly every other multi-tool we've tested.

 It is a beast, though.
-Titanium scales help some to keep the weight manageable, but it's still an above-average 8.8 ounces and thick enough that you'll probably want to carry it in the included belt holster.
+Titanium scales help to keep the weight somewhat manageable, but it's still an above-average 8.8 ounces and thick enough that you'll probably want to carry it in the included belt holster.
 It has a diamond-coated file and another top-notch steel (S30V stainless) for the main knife, so the Charge+ TTi is a truly premium product.
 That also means it comes with a premium price tag.
-If you don't want to make quite the investment on a multi-tool, you might be better off with the Skeletool CX or the Wave+.
-Still, the Charge+ TTi is a fantastic product that pulls no punches for anyone needing “the best” for frequent use.
+If you don't want to make quite this big of an investment on a multi-tool, you might be better off with the Skeletool CX or the Wave+.
+Still, the Charge+ TTi is a fantastic product that pulls no punches for anyone needing “the best” and using it often.

 Read more: Leatherman Charge+ TTi review